Archer-Daniels-Midland (ADM)

 Archer-Daniels-Midland Trailing 12-Month Return On Invested Capital

-We were impressed by how significantly Archer-Daniels-Midland blew past analysts’ adjusted operating income expectations this quarter.
+We were impressed by how significantly Archer-Daniels-Midland blew past analysts’ gross margin expectations this quarter.
 We were also glad its EPS outperformed Wall Street’s estimates.
-On the other hand, its gross margin missed and its revenue fell short of Wall Street’s estimates.
-Overall, this print was mixed but still had some key positives.
-The stock remained flat at $58.25 immediately after reporting.
+On the other hand, its revenue missed.
+Overall, this was a softer quarter.
+The stock traded down 3.4% to $65.79 immediately after reporting.

-Archer-Daniels-Midland isn’t a terrible business, but it doesn’t pass our bar.
-To kick things off, its revenue has declined over the last three years.
-And while its volume growth has been in a league of its own, the downside is its declining EPS over the last three years makes it a less attractive asset to the public markets.
+Archer-Daniels-Midland isn’t a terrible business, but it isn’t one of our picks.
+For starters, its revenue has declined over the last three years.
+And while its unparalleled brand awareness makes it a household name consumers consistently turn to, the downside is its declining EPS over the last three years makes it a less attractive asset to the public markets.
 On top of that, its gross margins make it more challenging to reach positive operating profits compared to other consumer staples businesses.

-Archer-Daniels-Midland’s P/E ratio based on the next 12 months is 15.2x.
-This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
-We're pretty confident there are more exciting stocks to buy at the moment.
+Archer-Daniels-Midland’s P/E ratio based on the next 12 months is 15.7x.
+While this valuation is reasonable, we don’t really see a big opportunity at the moment.
+We're fairly confident there are better stocks to buy right now.